kubernetes/enhancements/keps/sig-storage/20200120-skip-permission-change.md

 that volume are changed recursively to the provided fsGroup value.
 This change in ownership can take an excessively long time to complete, especially for very large volumes (>=1TB) as well as a few other reasons detailed in [Motivation].
-To solve this issue we will add a new field called `VolumePermissionChangePolicy` and allow the user to specify whether they want the ownership change to occur.
+To solve this issue we will add a new field called `pod.Spec.SecurityContext.VolumePermissionChangePolicy` and allow the user to specify whether they want the ownership change to occur.

 ## Motivation